-First, the owner of the damaged property will file his or her property damage claim against the auto insurance company for the owner of the car that caused the damage.
+First, the owner of the damaged property will file his or her claim against the auto insurance company for the owner of the car that caused the damage.
 Second, if recovery cannot be made with the former, the claim will be filed with the driver’s auto insurance company.
 (MCL 500.3125)

 The driver’s insurance company will pay “the lesser of reasonable repair costs or replacement costs less depreciation and, if applicable, the value of loss of use.”
 But the payout on the property damage claim will not exceed $1 million.
 (MCL 500.3121(5))

 Importantly, if the driver was at-fault in causing the property damage, then the property owner may be able to sue the driver for “tort liability” for damages in “excess” of the $1 million limit up to $4 million when “liability insurance required by federal statute or regulation is in effect.”
 (MCL 500.3136(1) and (2)